It Was Just Like the Roof Was Going to Cave In

 Fortunately, an acquaintance knew of an opening, and we were able to secure a spot at an in-home child care facility for my son shortly before he was born.
 The location wasn’t ideal, but we were relieved to have found something.
 However, that relief was short-lived: within two months, my provider decided to close, giving us only two weeks’ notice to find a new spot.

-Ally was devastated: “I was thinking, it just took us a majority of my pregnancy to find her, how on earth am I supposed to find care in two weeks?
-I knew what the shortages were like, I knew what it was like to get providers to call me back.”
-Once again, they scrambled, running to interviews and appointments on lunch breaks when they could, and once again they found a new child care spot.
+I was devastated.
+It just took us a majority of my pregnancy to find her, how on earth am I supposed to find care in two weeks?
+I knew what the shortages were like, I knew what it was like to get providers to call me back.
+Once again, we scrambled, running to interviews and appointments on lunch breaks when we could, and once again we found a new child care spot.
 But the cycle wasn’t over.

-In the first three years of her son’s life, he has been in four different child care facilities.
-Each time they received notice of a closure, Ally said, “it was just like the roof was gonna cave in.”
-They went through the stress of the search process again and again, later while Ally was also trying to establish herself in a new job.
+In the first three years of my son’s life, he has been in four different child care facilities.
+Each time, we received notice of a closure, it was just like the roof was gonna cave in.
+We went through the stress of the search process again and again, later while I was also trying to establish myself in a new job.

-Balancing work with this upheaval constantly put Ally in a difficult position.
-“I felt the stress of having two roles, both important.
-Obviously, being a mom will always trump the other, but you worry, what does that make you look like in the workplace?”
+Balancing work with this upheaval constantly put me in a difficult position.
+I felt the stress of having two roles, both important.
+Obviously, being a mom will always trump the other, but you worry, what does that make you look like in the workplace?

-To add one final layer of complexity, Ally and her husband also recently divorced, and now she balances all of these stresses as a single mother.
-So far everything has worked out: her ex-husband is able to pay for child care, and they love their current child care provider, but Ally is constantly aware of how precarious her situation is.
-She says that sometimes the worry is too much: “You pray, you cross your fingers, you hold your breath nothing really horrible happens, but horrible things happen.
+To add one final layer of complexity, my husband and I recently divorced, and now I balance all of these stresses as a single mother.
+So far, everything has worked out.
+My ex is able to pay for child care, and they love their current child care provider, but I am constantly aware of how precarious my situation is.
+Sometimes the worry is too much.
+You pray, you cross your fingers, you hold your breath nothing really horrible happens, but horrible things happen.
 That's a reality, so what's the plan?
-And I don't know that I have one.”
+And I don't know that I have one.